vash02/black-jack/README.md

 The dealer hits until reaching a hand value of 17 or higher.

 ## Reference
-"Complete Python Bootcamp: Go from zero to hero in Python 3" course by Pierian Data.
-The original code can be found at Pierian-Data/Complete-Python-3-Bootcamp.
+The code used for reference can be found at Pierian-Data/Complete-Python-3-Bootcamp.